dmentipl/dmentipl.github.io/index.rst

 analysis and visualization tool written in Python.
 See the paper at `JOSS
 <https://joss.theoj.org/papers/10.21105/joss.01884#>`__.

-Other Python packages for working with Phantom include:
+Other Python packages for working with Phantom that I have written include:

 * `phantom-config <https://github.com/dmentipl/phantom-config>`__ — read,
   modify, convert, and write Phantom configuration files;